 Will this guarantee me a job?

 By definition volunteering involves spending time, unpaid, doing something that aims to benefit the environment or someone other than, or in addition to, close relatives.
 Volunteering in the Trust will not guarantee you a paid position.
 Volunteering can give you really valuable experience and build skills that can help you to gain paid employment by enhancing you CV within the Trust or another organisation.
-The Patient Experience and Volunteers team are always happy to discuss any employment opportunities and support volunteers with their job applications.
+The Voluntary Services team are always happy to discuss any employment opportunities and support volunteers with their job applications.